Kaliroot10/Flipper-Zero-SquachWare-Firmware/ReadMe.md

         src="/.github/assets/light_theme_banner.png">
 </picture>

+#SquachWare Custom Firmware
+This is just a placeholder while we get things started!!

 # Flipper Zero Firmware

 - [Flipper Zero Official Website](https://flipperzero.one).
 A simple way to explain to your friends what the Flipper Zero can do